sourmash-bio/sourmash/doc/support.md

 [1]:https://twitter.com/ctitusbrown/

 ## Versioning

+**Summary:** We recommend using _version pinning_ for software and workflows that depend on sourmash, e.g. specifying `sourmash >=3,<4` for software that is tested with sourmash 3.x.
+Read on for details!

 Our goal is to support the use of sourmash in pipelines and applications by communicating clearly about bug fixes, feature